Inside: Vegetables for kids are important for their health and wellness. Here are 12 reasons why vegetables for kids are important.

 Cauliflower is also a flower.
-It’s amazing for kids growing bones, helping their muscles and digestive system.
-It contains nearly every vitamin and mineral that you need and can be eaten cooked or raw.
-Its a great crunchy veggie for kids to dip into sauces and eat.
+It’s amazing for kids’ bones; helping muscles and digestive system.
+Cauliflower contains nearly every vitamin and mineral that you need and can be eaten cooked or raw.
+It’s a great crunchy veggie for kids to dip into sauces and eat.

 Celery is good for healthy bones and great for hydration.
 Kids who are tired and lack energy are oftentimes borderline dehydrated.
 Along with more water—feed them celery!
 This green veggie contains sodium, silica, and silicon—all important minerals for bone health.
 Great for appetite control.

 #7 Sweet Corn

 Although difficult for some kids to digest, sweet corn is high in lutein, an antioxidant that helps with eyesight and night blindness.
 Corn is also high in iron, magnesium, potassium, and folic acid

 They are some of the oldest known vegetables in the world (along with cabbage).
 Cucumbers hydrate the cells; are great for your kids’ skin; help with eczema, psoriasis, and splitting nails.
 They are also a great pick-me-upper for kids needing a boost of energy.

 Beans and peas help the brain grow new brain cells; they can improve memory and keep your kids happy!
 They can be eaten raw and are the perfect snack for kids.